i05nagai/memorandum/language/english_speaking.md

     * It's a subject that has aroused a lot of interest
     * Our suspicions were first aroused when we heard a muffled scream
     * He works hard to arouse his students curiousity
+* arousal
+    * state of being secually excited
+    * a state in which you feel excited or very alert, for example, as a result of fear, stress, or anger
 * pan
     * pan out
         * to develop in a particular way or in successful way